Services Childrens’ Activities

 2.3 No variation or alteration of these Terms shall be valid unless approved by the Employment Business in writing.

-3.1 The Employment Business will endeavor to obtain suitable Assignments for the Temporary Worker as a Teacher of Yoga and other activities.
+3.1 The Employment Business will endeavor to obtain suitable Assignments for the Temporary Worker as a Teacher of Yoga, Dance and other activities.

-4.1 In normal circumstances the Temporary worker shall invoice Stretch Yoga Limited for work carried out during a calendar month at the end of that month and at the rate agreed on a per assignment basis.
-Where a Temporary Worker is put onto the Stretch Yoga payroll clause 4.2 below shall replace this clause.
+4.1 In normal circumstances the Temporary worker shall invoice Stretch Activities for work carried out during a calendar month at the end of that month and at the rate agreed on a per assignment basis.

-4.3 Subject to any statutory entitlement under the relevant legislation, the Temporary Worker is not entitled to receive payment from the Employment Business or Clients for time not spent on Assignment, whether in respect of holidays, illness or absence for any other reason unless otherwise agreed.
+4.2 The Temporary Worker is not entitled to receive payment from the Employment Business or Clients for time not spent on Assignment, whether in respect of holidays, illness or absence for any other reason unless otherwise agreed in writing.

-The Employment Business reserves the right at any time to deduct from the Temporary Worker’s pay any overpayment made and/or monies owed to the Employment Business by her including but not limited to any excess holiday pay.
+The Employment Business reserves the right at any time to deduct from the Temporary Worker’s pay any overpayment made and/or monies owed to the Employment Business by her.

 5. TIME SHEETS